-&lt;sup>1 http://webserver.rilin.state.ri.us/Statutes/TITLE42/42-140.1/42-140.1-5.HTM
+2 http://webserver.rilin.state.ri.us/Statutes/TITLE42/42-6.2/INDEX.htm

 These priorities represent two important shifts compared to prior EERMC EE Plan priorities developed at the outset of a new three-year planning cycle.
 First, though supporting equity and access was an existing EERMC priority, this priority area has been expanded and integrated within all other priority areas, several of which also retain a primary focus on equity.
-Second, in addition to the emphasis on compliance with the legislated requirements of the LCP Standards, the Act on Climate has been explicitly referenced as another priority area for the EERMC.
-The EERMC will continue to refine its 2024-2026 priorities in early 2023 in order to solicit feedback from other stakeholders and communicate EE and SRP Plan priorities in advance of Plan development.
+Second, in addition to the emphasis on compliance with the legislated requirements of the LCP Standards, the Act on Climate has been explicitly referenced as another priority area for the EERMC.3 The EERMC will continue to refine its 2024-2026 priorities in early 2023 in order to solicit feedback from other stakeholders and communicate EE and SRP Plan priorities in advance of Plan development.